Kiuwan logo

 Of course, every piece of software won’t have this information, but if it’s available, it should be included.

-The dependency relationship field allows tracing all of the software back to its component parts to ensure consistent use and version control.
+The dependency relationship field allows tracing all the software back to its parts to ensure consistent use and version control.
 Finally, the SBOM-related data fields will identify the metadata source, which could be the software developer, the supplier, or an analysis tool.

 Automation Support

-In addition to being machine-readable, the data format of an SBOM should also be human-readable to enable trouble-shooting and innovation.
+In addition to being machine-readable, the data format of an SBOM should also be human-readable to enable troubleshooting and innovation.
 The following data formats were developed for these purposes:

-• Software Package Data eXchange (SPDX)
+• Software Package Data Exchange (SPDX)

 • CycloneDX